- July 17, 2017

 Alcohol Brand/Label Registration

-Before offering alcoholic beverages for sale in Florida, the brand or label must be first registered with the Division of Alcoholic Beverages and Tobacco.
+Before offering alcoholic beverages for sale in Florida, brand registration must be performed.
+The brand or label must be first registered with the Division of Alcoholic Beverages and Tobacco.
 You need to submit a legible copy of every label or brand being registered.

 For spirits, you must be the manufacturer or the authorized exclusive agent.
 Also, brands registered must be in containers not exceeding 1.75 liters and 153 proof.